ijipson/SalsHacks-Solution-2023/README.md

 # SalsHacks-Solution-2023
 Hello this program is a prototype that was entered into a hackathon event.
+*Edit this entry won first place in the 2023 competition!

 The prompt was to develop a solution to engage student learning both in and out of the class room as test scores have taken a hit due to the pandemic.